On Compression Functions over Groups with Applications to Homomorphic Encryption: Compressions over Symmetric and Alternating Groups

-On the other hand, we give an observation towards constructing a group function over $A_5$ with the desired property.
-Here we give a proof of the following known fact for the sake of completeness.
+On the other hand, when we search for a compression function of this type and exponent $(e_1,\dots,e_{\ell})$, we may assume without loss of generality that each $e_i$ is in $\{1,2\}$ as $\ord(\sigma) = 3$.
+Now we will show that we may moreover assume that each $e_i$ is $1$.
+In the proof, the following known fact is essential; we give a proof of this fact for the sake of completeness.